coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ![slack_alert]({{ site.baseurl }}/images/2022-04-20-integrating-sentry-with-prefect-flows/slack_alert.png)

 In conclusion, this blog post showcased how Prefect can simplify deploying and running data transformations and scripts at scale in a way that reduces negative engineering.
-It also demonstrated how you it's possible to integrate Sentry with Prefect to obtain better monitoring on running flows in the cloud.
+It also demonstrated how it's possible to integrate Sentry with Prefect to obtain better monitoring on running flows in the cloud.

 If you're passionate about software engineering and you would like to work with other developers who are passionate